ThibaultBee/StreamPack/README.md

    incl. encoding, muxing, sending).
    Multiple streamers are available depending on the number of independent outputs you want to
    have:
-    - `SingleStreamer`: for a single output (live or record)
+    - `SingleStreamer`: for a single output (such as live or record)
-    - `DualStreamer`: for 2 independent outputs (live and record/record audio in file and video in another file)
+    - `DualStreamer`: for 2 independent outputs (such as independent live and record)
-    - for multiple outputs, you can use the `StreamerPipeline` class that allows to create a custom pipeline with multiple independent outputs.
+    - for multiple outputs, you can use the `StreamerPipeline` class that allows to create more complex pipeline with multiple independent outputs (such as audio in one file, video in another file)

    The `SingleStreamer` and the `DualStreamer` comes with factory for `Camera` and `ScreenRecorder`.